← Back to projects

 Ethics and Data

 The study does not modify patient care in any way.
-It relies exclusively on simulated data (anonymized by default, AES-256 encrypted).
-AI models do not store or archive audio recordings.
+It relies exclusively on simulated data (SimSamu corpus, anonymized by default, AES-256 encrypted).
+AI models do not store or archive audio recordings, and no training is performed on these data.
 Signed consent from participating ARMs and physicians.
-Analysis conducted on the secured CHU Lille platform (SNDS security framework).
+Analysis conducted on the secured CHU Lille project space (SNDS security framework), with only aggregated results exported.

 Timeline